dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/10/11/low-code-mobile-apps-with-dirigible-and-ns.md

 To make our Xcode project template project support this some [changes](https://github.com/dirigiblelabs/mobile-gen/commit/e045d19a2e8d7d00711e0191731f5fdaf488ea64) are necessary - add the NativeScript framework and some other build settings in order to build and link the project properly.

-And this is the final result:
+**And this is the final result:**

 ![](/img/posts/20211011/final-demo-ns.gif)

 !!! note

-    What we reviewed in this article is a research topic rather than a fully implemented feature in Dirigible.
-The generation of mobile apps is certainly coming to Dirigible at some point but there is a lot of work left to make it production-ready.
+    What we reviewed in this article is a **research topic** rather than a fully implemented feature in Dirigible.
+The generation of mobile apps is certainly coming to Dirigible at some point, but there is a lot of work left to make it production-ready.
 That being said, any feedback, ideas and, of course, contribution will be appreciated.